abhitopia/cryptonite/README.md

 - [x] Calculation of drawdown/ prafit factor should be based on this number
 - [x] Fix Avg Drawdown
 - [x] The backtest seems to be incorrect.
 Check why?
+- [x] Format table and output in generate command
+- [ ] Refreshing table